hakeem-amsagguine/linux/Documentation/PCI/endpoint/pci-ntb-function.rst

 Mapping from EP controller 2 OB space to PCI address space is done when HOST2 sends CMD_CONFIGURE_MW/CMD_CONFIGURE_DOORBELL.

-Modeling Optional Memory Windows:
+Modeling Optional Memory linux:
 ---------------------------------

-This is modeled the same was as MW1 but each of the additional memory windows is mapped to separate BARs.
+This is modeled the same was as MW1 but each of the additional memory linux is mapped to separate BARs.